 1. Clone disk partition without rebooting

-If the clone process requires rebooting to "PreOS" mode, your server is offline.
+If the clone process requires rebooting, your server will be offline.
 The more files in the disk partition, the longer time to clone.
-With its "Hot Copy" technology, NIUBI Partition Editor can clone all disk partition in Windows without rebooting.
+With its "Hot Clone" technology, NIUBI Partition Editor can clone all disk partition in Windows without rebooting.
 Therefore, your server can keep running without interruption.

-Besides moving operating system, programs and data, you can clone system disk to another one as backup.
-If original server is down, you just need to restart server and select the backup disk to boot.
-Therefore, you can make server online rapidly without wasting a long time to restore from image backup file.
+Besides moving operating system, programs and data, you can clone system disk regularly as backup.
+If original server is down, you just need to change BIOS and boot from the clone disk.
+Therefore, you can make server online rapidly without wasting a long time to restore from image backup.